fleetdm/fleet/handbook/digital-experience/README.md

 > For simplicity and to avoid conflicts with other uses of the word "core" (such as "core product" or "core team"), Fleet is always described as simply **"open source"** in all writing and verbal communication.
 In specific situations, e.g., discussing the distinction between various kinds of open source, it can be appropriate to mention **"open core"** to clarify your meaning.
 If ever in doubt, go with "open source."

-## Markdown

-We use Markdown language to write the majority of our content.
-Areas that we use Markdown include:

-- Fleet documentation
-- Fleet handbook
-- Articles published on the Fleet website
-- GitHub issues
-- GitHub comments
-- Pull requests
-- Markdown documents inside our GitHub repositories

-Read our [Markdown guide](./markdown-guide.md) for more information, or if you are new to Markdown.

 ## Commonly used terms

 | Term | Meaning |